MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 *Applies to: System Center Configuration Manager (Current Branch)*

+We've now better integrated the ability to run Powershell Scripts with System Center Configuration Manager (SCCM).
+Powershell has the benefit of creating sophisticated, automated scripts that are understood and shared with a larger community.
+The scripts simplify building custom tools to administer software and lets you accomplish mundane tasks quickly to get big jobs done more easily and more consistently.

-In Configuration Manager, in addition to using packages and programs to deploy scripts, you can use the Run Scripts functionality to do the following:
+With this integration in SCCM, you can use the Run Scripts functionality to do the following:

-- Create and edit scripts for Configuration Manager.
+- Create and edit scripts for use with Configuration Manager.
 - Manage script usage through roles and security scopes
-- Run scripts on collections of Windows client PCs, and on-premises managed Windows PCs.
+- Run scripts on collections or individual on-premises managed Windows PCs.
-    - Scripts are run almost immediately on client devices.
+- Get rapid aggregated Script results from client devices.
-- Monitor script execution and use results reporting.
+- Monitor script execution and view reporting results from script output.

->[!TIP]
+Given the power of scripts, we remind you to be intentional and careful with their usage.
+We have built in additional safeguards to assist you; segregated roles and scopes.
+Be sure to validate the accuracy of scripts before running them and confirm they are from a trusted source, to prevent unintended script execution.
+Be mindful of extended characters or other obfuscation and educate yourself about securing scripts.

+>[!INFORMATION]
 >In this version of Configuration Manager, scripts are a pre-release feature.
 To enable scripts, see [Pre-release features in System Center Configuration Manager](/sccm/core/servers/manage/pre-release-features).

 ## Prerequisites